E-Safety Information and Advice

 As part of the ICT curriculum, pupils in Key Stage 3 learn about what information should not be shared in a public domain.
 As well as this, pupils are educated about the Internet etiquette and guidelines that should be adhered to on social networking sites.
 PSHCE is also a key area where pupils are educated about E-Safety as the local police community support officer leads a presentation on E-safety, the dangers associated with Internet browsing and the consequences of inappropriate behaviour online.
 Key Stage 4 pupils also lead whole school assemblies on E-Safety and recognise the importance of privacy settings to ensure important information cannot be accessed by unknown individuals.

-Social networking sites such as Facebook and Twitter continue to grow in terms of its popularity especially with children, some as young as 7 or 8 years old.
+Social media sites such as Facebook, Instagram, Snapchat, TikTok etc. continue to grow in terms of its popularity especially with children, some as young as 7 or 8 years old.
 Please click on the links below which aim to provide support regarding a range of key topics in relation to social networking.

 - Leaflet giving advice about the safe use of Social Networking sites [PDF]